-[QODBC-Desktop] How to do INSERTs, UPDATEs and DELETEs using OPENQUERY with Linked MS SQL Servers
+[QODBC-Desktop] How to perform INSERTs, UPDATEs, and DELETEs using OPENQUERY with Linked MS SQL Servers

-Note: OpenQuery requires a result set to be returned, but UPDATE, DELETE and INSERT statements that are used with OpenQuery and QODBC do not return a result set.
+Note: OpenQuery requires a result set to be returned, but UPDATE, DELETE and INSERT statements used with OpenQuery and QODBC do not return a result set.

 You can work around this problem in the following two ways:

 Can use four-part names (linked_server_name.catalog.schema.object_name) to do insert, update, or delete operations, such as:

 Note: In this example, I'm only using the linked_server_name "QODBC," so it's followed with three full stops.